-A data element e of a DP-Collection v is said to be a cross-thread data element if there exist DP-Operations d_i and d_j , such that $e \in O(d_j, v, k)$ and $e \in I(d_i, v, m)$ and $k \ne m$.
+A data element e of a DP-Collection v is said to be a cross-thread data element if there exist DP-Operations d_i and d_j , such that $e \in O(d_j, v, k)$ and $e \in I(d_i, v, m)$ and $k \neq m$.
 In simple words, a cross-thread data element is one that is created (written) by one Worker Thread and then consumed (read) by a different Worker Thread.
 Cross-thread data items restrict the possibilities for operator fusion of the DP-Operations.
-If Worker Thread k writes a cross-thread data item e during DP-Operation operation d_j , and e is read by a different Worker Thread e during a subsequent DP-Operation operation e during a subsequent operation e during a subsequent DP-Operation operation e during a subsequent operation e during e d
+If Worker Thread k writes a cross-thread data item e during DP-Operation operation d_j , and e is read by a different Worker Thread m during a subsequent DP-Operation operation d_i , then some kind of barrier synchronization among the Worker Threads is required after operation d_j .
+Otherwise, Worker m might attempt to read data item e before it is created by Worker k.